 Collaborative practical work in interdisciplinary groups with dedicated supervisors

-Field visits to two mining sites, offering insights into real-world mining practices
+Field visits, offering insights into real-world mining practices

 Who Can Apply?